dragonwasrobot/dragonwasrobot.github.io/_posts/2015-05-18-a-primer-on-the-coq-proof-assistant.md

 {% gist dragonwasrobot/6d530110a5413b073d22 nat_plus_o_l_proof.v %}

-Thus we have now proved our very first lemma.
+Thus we have now proved our first lemma.
 Even better: just like we could reuse the structure of the definition of `plus`, when defining the `mult` function, so can we reuse the proof structure of `plus_O_l`, when proving the equivalent property of mult, `mult_O_l`, which says that for all natural